Trevor-Warthman-2/Chef/src/readme.md

 - first goal: make a page listing all the logged in user's recipes. then edit them so I can start using this damn app.
 - Find some way to implement making sure people can only edit or delete their own stuff.
 Not sure if I did that already.
  - Dishes and recipes can be all but /dishes/me and /recipes/me maybe.
+ - onDelete recipes need to tell the dish to reload.
 -   implement authorization on create, update, delete recipes: make sure they're yours OR you have an admin permission.
 -   change author to chef
 -   add chef userid to each dish and recipe